weisjakedev/MSFT-Endpoint-Engineering/IAM/Tenant-Architecture/README.md

 Department-based groups use attribute-based rules:
 (Department equals "Executive")
 #### Administrative exceptions
 Global admin and break-glass(emergency global admin account) have their own security groups.
-They are excluded from ALL-EMP-SG with special dynamic membership rules.
+All global admins are excluded from ALL-EMP-SG with special dynamic membership rules.
+## License Allocaton
+Group-based license allocation for automatic licensing.
+Ensures that all employees are assigned the correct license through the ALL-EMP security group; Dynamic memebership of all employee security group ensures the exclusion of global admins